chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_standalone.rst

       $ private-chef-ctl upgrade

 #.
-After the upgrade process is complete, clean the machine up to remove old data:
+After the upgrade process is complete and everything is tested and verified to be working properly, clean up the machine by removing all of the old data:

    .. code-block:: bash